Elicit Prior Knowledge: 10 Strategies for Elementary Teachers

 A quick survey or poll can help gauge what students know in a non-threatening way.

 Example: Use a digital tool or hand out a simple paper poll with questions like, “Have you ever seen a rainbow?” or “Do you know how clouds are formed?”
-This can lead into a science lesson on weather and help you identify what they already know.
+This can lead to a science lesson on weather and help you identify what they already know.

 Jessica BOschen